 There are a number of different Luxury cards like the Mastercard Black Card that are known for being high limit credit cards for good credit.

-The Mastercard Black Card comes with the following perks: 2% back when used for airfare, 1.5% back on all purchases, $100 airline credit, $100 Global Entry credit, Priority Pass Select, 0% introductory APR for the first fifteen billing cycles following a balance transfer, and $495 annual fee.
+The Mastercard Black Card comes with the following perks: 1 point for every dollar spent, 2% back when used for airfare, 1.5% back on all purchases, $100 airline credit, $100 Global Entry credit, Priority Pass Select, 0% introductory APR for the first fifteen billing cycles following a balance transfer, and $495 annual fee (Terms and conditions apply).

 Overall, it’s not as valuable a credit card as many of the others since it doesn’t offer a sign-up bonus.
 However, the Luxury cards are known to come with high credit limits so if you can get approved for it, you’ll probably end up with a very high credit limit.